-Project Component/s Storm water structures; Access roads.
+Project Component/s Storm water structures;

+Access roads.
 Potential Impact Impacts on affected and surrounding landowners and land uses.
 Activities/Risk Activities associated with facility construction; Sources Activities associated with facility operation.
 Mitigation: Effective communication with affected and surrounding landowners; Target/Objective Addressing of any issues and concerns raised as far as possible in as short a timeframe as possible.

-Mitigation: Action/Control Responsibility Timeframe Compile and implement procedure for the public to the construction and operat This procedure should include person who will be receiving and affected parties, and the to address issues. be implemented during both ional phases of the facility. ude details of the contact issues raised by interested Developer Pre-construction, construction and operational phase Performance indicator Effective communication prod cedures in place.
-Monitoring An incident must be reported ECO. d in the site book and monitored by the
+Mitigation: Action/Control Responsibility Timeframe Compile and implement a grievance mechanism procedure for the public to be implemented during both the construction and operational phases of the facility.
+This procedure should include details of the contact person who will be receiving issues raised by interested and affected parties, and the process that will be followed to address issues.
+Developer Pre-construction, construction and operational phase Performance indicator Effective communication procedures in place.
+Monitoring An incident must be reported in the site book and monitored by the ECO.